Scalegrid/code-samples/redis-node-socket-chat/README.md

 The Installation process assumes that you already have the above technologies installed on your machine.

-## Blog Post

-We've written a blog post on how to get this entire process set up here: https://scalegrid.io/blog/using-redis-with-node-js-and-socket-io/

 ## Install

 Give download link here